TENORM: Oil and Gas Production Wastes

 Contaminated equipment may either be cleaned and reused by the petroleum industry; disposed; or, if radiation levels are sufficiently reduced, sold for recycle.
 If equipment cannot be further decontaminated to acceptable levels, it is sent to a landfill licensed to accept NORM materials.

 TENORM contamination in U.S. oil production waste came to the attention of industry and government in 1986.
-During routine well work in Mississippi, barium sulfate scale in tubing was found to contain elevated levels of levels of radium-226 and thorium-232.
+During routine well work in Mississippi, barium sulfate scale in tubing was found to contain elevated levels of radium-226 and thorium-232.

 Because TENORM contaminated wastes in oil and gas production operations were not properly recognized in the past, disposal of these wastes may have resulted in environmental contamination in and around production and disposal facilities.
 Surface disposal of radioactive sludge/scale, and produced water (as practiced in the past) may lead to ground and surface water contamination.